 This is why the Sagamore Institute Center for America’s Purpose (CAP) is so critically important.
 The world cries out not for America to retreat and retrench, but for a new era of smart, steady and sustained American engagement.
 CAP seeks to make this case forcefully and thoughtfully.
 CAP’s mission is to promote America’s leadership role in the world by: identifying historical guideposts to bolster national-security strategy in the 21st century, applying the lessons of history to the challenges of today and reminding the American people that the United States remains a force for good in the world.
 Drawing from history, CAP is idealistic about America’s purpose in the world, optimistic about what America and its allies can achieve in the world, and realistic about how and where to employ American power in the world.

-Senior Fellow Alan W. Dowd heads the Center for America’s Purpose.
-Focusing on U.S. foreign policy, national defense and international security, Dowd’s award-winning writing has appeared in a number leading publications, including: American Outlook, Military Officer, The American, The American Legion Magazine, World Politics Review, The Claremont Review of Books, Policy Review, Providence, Parameters, The Journal of Diplomacy & International Relations, Current, Fraser Forum, The Washington Times, The Baltimore Sun, The Washington Examiner, The Detroit News, The Sacramento Bee, The Pittsburgh Tribune-Review, The Indianapolis Star, The Wall Street Journal Europe, The Jerusalem Post, The Financial Times Deutschland, The National Post, and the online editions of The American Interest, The Weekly Standard and The National Review.
+Senior Fellow Alan W. Dowd heads the Center for America’s Purpose (CAP) at Sagamore Institute.
+CAP was launched in 2014 to promote America’s leadership role in the world through published work and policy speeches.
+Dowd also manages and authors Sagamore’s Project Fortress blog, which explores the intersection of faith, liberty and national security.
+Focusing on U.S. foreign policy, national defense and international security, Dowd’s award-winning writing appears in a number leading publications, including: American Outlook, Military Officer, American Legion Magazine, Providence, World Politics Review, Claremont Review of Books, Policy Review, Parameters, Journal of Diplomacy and International Relations, The American, Current, Washington Times, Baltimore Sun, Washington Examiner, Detroit News, Sacramento Bee, Pittsburgh Tribune-Review, Indianapolis Star, Wall Street Journal Europe, Jerusalem Post, Financial Times Deutschland, National Post, and the online editions of American Interest, Weekly Standard and National Review.
+Dowd is a contributing editor with the journal Providence; serves as a contributing editor and columnist with the American Legion Magazine, where he writes the Landing Zone column; and has served as an adjunct professor at Butler University and Anderson University.
 Dowd also holds senior fellow posts with the Fraser Institute and the American Security Council Foundation.
-In addition, he serves as a contributing editor with The American Legion Magazine, where he writes the Landing Zone column, and a contributor to the print and digital editions of Providence.
-He has also served as an adjunct professor at Butler University, designing and teaching courses on U.S. foreign policy.
-A founding member of Sagamore’s leadership team, Dowd has been a guest on Fox News Channel’s “Fox and Friends” and the Australian Broadcasting Corporation’s “Counterpoint.”
-In addition, he has been interviewed by Cox News Service, WISH-TV (CBS affiliate, Indianapolis), WXIN-TV (Fox affiliate, Indianapolis), KPLS Radio (Los Angeles), CBN, The Washington Times, The National Post (Canada), CFAX Radio (Vancouver), WTIC Radio (Connecticut) and WIBC Radio (Indianapolis).
+A founding member of Sagamore’s leadership team, Dowd shouldered a number of day-to-day management and research roles during Sagamore’s early years, before focusing his professional energies on his own writing in 2007.
+Dowd has been a guest on Fox News Channel’s “Fox and Friends” and the Australian Broadcasting Corporation’s “Counterpoint.”
+In addition, he has been interviewed by The Washington Times, The National Post (Canada), CBN, CFAX Radio (Vancouver), Cox News Service, WISH-TV (CBS affiliate, Indianapolis), WXIN-TV (Fox affiliate, Indianapolis), KPLS Radio (Los Angeles), WTIC Radio (Connecticut) and WIBC Radio (Indianapolis).